Mbell42/12_employee-tracker/README.md

 2020.03.21_1856 - Completed research for assignment (12 hours), then created necessary folder structure and files.
 I then added '.gitignore file' and initialized npm 'package.json', and began pseudo-coding.

 2020.03.21_2001 - I added dependencies to 'index.js', then built the 'dbConnect' function in 'db-connect.js'.
 I then added the MySql code necessary to create the schema and tables in 'schema.sql'.

+2020.03.21_2038 - I added'db-actions.js'.
+Then I updated 'db-classes.js' to include empty classes for 'Employee','EmployeeRole', and 'Department'.
+I then continued to pseudo-code in 'index.js' and 'db-actions.js'.